dollarshaveclub/reframe.js/README.md

 ```
 ## Reframe.js or Noframe.js?

-Reframe.js offers the **simpliest solution** to making elements scale at an intrinsic ratio.
+Reframe.js offers the **simplest solution** to making elements scale at an intrinsic ratio.

 Noframe.js **doesn't wrap** the selected element to make it scale at an intrinsic ratio.
 Noframe.js is the ideal solution when various events, like tracking events, could be affected when an element is _wrapped_.
 It _does_ require a `width` or `max-width` which can involve a bit more setup awareness.